Following Schubert varieties under Feigin's degeneration of the flag variety: Abstract

 \section{Abstract}

-We describe the effect of Feigin's flat degeneration of the type $\textrm{A}$ flag variety on its Schubert varieties.
-In particular, we study when they stay irreducible and in several cases we are able to encode reducibility of the degenerations in terms of symmetric group combinatorics.
-As a side result, we obtain an identification of some Schubert varieties with Richardson varieties in higher rank partial flag varieties.
+We study the effect of Feigin's flat degeneration of the type $\textrm{A}$ flag variety on the defining ideals of its Schubert varieties.
+In particular, we describe two classes of Schubert varieties which stay irreducible under the degenerations and in several cases we are able to encode reducibility of the degenerations in terms of symmetric group combinatorics.
+As a side result, we obtain an identification of some {\it degenerate Schubert varieties} (i.e. the vanishing sets of initial ideals of the ideals of Schubert varieties with respect to Feigin's Gr\"obner degeneration) with Richardson varieties in higher rank partial flag varieties.